Axway/amplify-central/content/en/docs/connect_manage_environ/mesh_management/deploy-your-agents-with-the-axway-cli.md

 ## Install Amplify Istio Agents

 1. Run the `install` command to begin the installation of the Amplify Istio Agents.
-The first section of the installation collects information about the Istio deployment.
+The first section of the installation collects information about the Istio deployment:

     ```bash
     axway central install agents
     ```

-    The installation displays the following prompts.
+    The installation displays the following prompts:

     ```bash
     Select the type of gateway you want to connect: